-Three detained Myanmar journalists were officially charged under a colonial-era law and sent to prison in Thibaw on Thursday for covering an event hosted by an armed militia in northeastern Shan state, a local police official said.
+Three detained Myanmar journalists were officially charged under a colonial-era law and sent to prison in the town of Thibaw on Thursday for covering an event hosted by an armed militia in northeastern Shan state, a local police official said.

 Seven men, including two reporters from the independent online news outfit Democratic Voice of Burma and one from the online journal The Irrawaddy, were detained on Monday as they left a drug-burning ceremony held by the Ta’ang National Liberation Army (TNLA).
 They were accused of associating with an illegal group.

-But only six—the three journalists and three drivers—were transferred to the police station in the town of Thibaw on Thursday, where they were charged with violating Myanmar’s Unlawful Association Act of 1908, said Thibaw deputy police official Myint Kyaw.
+But only six—the three journalists and three drivers—were transferred to the police station in Thibaw on Thursday, where they were charged with violating Myanmar’s Unlawful Associations Act of 1908, said Thibaw deputy police official Myint Kyaw.

 The whereabouts of the sixth man are not known.